 ---|---|---|---|

-Laboratory controls do not include the establishment of scientifically sound and appropriate specifications and test procedures designed to assure that drug products conform to appropriate standards of identity, strength, quality and purity.
-Belcher Pharmaceuticals, LLC |
+Laboratory controls do not include the establishment of scientifically sound and appropriate specifications, standards, sampling plans and test procedures designed to assure that components, closures, in-process materials and drug products conform to appropriate standards GenoGenix, LLC |

 Batch release failures aren't isolated — they reflect systemic weaknesses in recordkeeping, release authority, and inspection readiness.
 Every cited observation is a signal that the system for product release lacks robustness, traceability, or responsiveness.